dunnie99/dunnie99/README.md

 - :dancers: I’m looking to collaborate on all sort of interesting thing
 - :thinking_face: I’m looking for help with interesting things
 - :speech_bubble: Ask me about interesting things
-- :mailbox: How to reach me: [@oluwadunsduns](https://twitter.com/oluwadunsduns)
+- :mailbox: How to reach me: [@LaDunnie99](https://twitter.com/LaDunnie99)
-- :smile: Pronouns: That Tech Sis
+- :smile: Pronouns: She/Her
 - :zap: Fun fact: I love beatiful things and places